ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `enterprise_id`     | String    | Indicates the ID of the enterprise. |  Included always in the event |
 | `account_id`        | String    | Indicates the sub-account ID that is requested in the report. | Optional |
 | `account_group_id`  | String    | Indicates the account group when a user selects one. | Optional   \n Included if the user filters data by selecting 1 account group. |
-{: caption="Table 20.
-Enterprise usage requestData fields" caption-side="top"}
+{: caption="Enterprise usage requestData fields" caption-side="top"}

 The following table lists the fields that are available through the `requestData` field in the events with actions `billing.enterprise-instances-usage-report.download`: